paigevogie/paigevogie.github.io/README.md

-The portfolio and blog of Paige Vogie (@paigevogie).
+The personal website of Paige Vogie (@paigevogie).